-If you are a self-employed tradesman or an independent contractor, including a computer technician, electrician, carpenter, construction worker, forklift operator, mechanic, machine operator, painter, plumber, welder, or laborer, you should receive Form 1099-MISC.
+If you are a self-employed tradesman or an independent contractor, including a computer technician, electrician, carpenter, construction worker, forklift operator, mechanic, machine operator, painter, plumber, welder, or laborer, you should receive Form 1099-NEC.
 Payments that you receive for providing trade services, outside of or in addition to your regular job, may be considered income from self-employment and reportable on Schedule C, Profit or Loss from Business.
 You may deduct all associated expenses to your self-employment income on your Schedule C. Any expenses you have from your W-2 job are not deductible.

 Oh no!
 We may not fully support the browser or device software you are using !